sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/SMB Relay Attacks/SMB Relay Attacks Overview.md

 ![](https://i.imgur.com/OjIsj29.png)

-We want to turn off the **SMB** and **HTTP** option form t because we wanna make sure, this hashes are not just been captured, but they are relayed also
+We want to turn off the **SMB** and **HTTP** option form the `responder.conf` file because we wanna make sure, this hashes are not just been captured, but they are relayed also

 ![](https://i.imgur.com/V6D6sNt.png)

+We can now run `responder` alongside another tool called `ntlmrelayx` which